loginom/loginom-help-en-omegat/data/admin/parameters.md

 For *Python* nodes operation, it is required to take into account the following peculiarities and restrictions:

-* Maximum supported Python version — 3.5.
+* Minimum supported Python version — 3.5.
 * Maximum tested Python version — 3.10.
 * Creation of GUI interface from the Python code is not designation of the *Python* component, and in some cases it can cause incorrect application operation.
 For example:
    * node operation will not be terminated until GUI application operation is completed.
 As a rule, the Megaladata user does not have access to the GUI application window when working in the server editions.